MoCC Establishes First Wildlife Information Center - UrduPoint

 The main purpose of such information center was to focus on various sub sectors of forest and wildlife including forest biology, wildlife, forest economics, fisheries and watershed management, forest carbon sequestration measurements, human-wildlife conflicts and human-forest socio-economic relationship.

-This was disclosed by an official of the Forest Department, Raja Omer while talking to APP on Tuesday.
+This was disclosed by an official of the Forest Department, Muhammad Omer while talking to APP on Sunday.

 He said Pakistan is home to rich and diverse flora and fauna in a wide range of habitats from sea level to high elevation areas in the mountains, including around 177 mammal and 660 bird species.